mWaleedh/ESP32-FreeRTOS-Project/README.md

 This project requires a Google Firebase project to store and manage the IoT data.

-For a more detailed, visual guide, you can also follow the excellent tutorial at **[Random Nerd Tutorials](https://randomnerdtutorials.com/esp32-firebase-realtime-database/)**.
+For a more detailed, visual guide, you can also follow this excellent tutorial at **[Random Nerd Tutorials](https://randomnerdtutorials.com/esp32-firebase-realtime-database/)**.
 Alternatively, you can continue with the steps below.

 1.  **Create a Firebase Project:**
     *   Go to the [Firebase Console](https://console.firebase.google.com/).